altayeb1980/HotelDeals/ABOUT.md

 * Junit 4 and Mockito
 * Docker container to run the application
 * Heroku
+* Travis CI

 ## What i learn

-bootstrap and thymeleaf and also how to connect to JSON API by using spring boot and the most important this deploy the application to Heroku.
+bootstrap and thymeleaf and also how to connect to JSON API by using spring boot and the most important this deploy the application to Heroku and also build the jar automatically by Travis CI after each push to the github.

 ## What i want to accomplish for this project: